Other Commonly Used Names

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take your medicine at regular intervals.
+If taking for migraine headache, do not take more than 5 capsules in any 12-hour period.
+If taking for tension headache, do not take more than 8 capsules a day.
 Do not take your medicine more often than directed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.